Please note, CIT is a brand new program- if your question isn't listed here, please reach out to CIT@entsoc.org

 Who can become an CIT?

 Anyone can become an CIT, as long as they have a minimum of 1 year of verifiable pest management experience, the ability to apply restricted use pesticides in their jurisdiction, and the ability to pass a test on IPM knowledge.
-The major categories of competency covered by the ACE exam can be found here.

 How do I prepare for the CIT exam?